Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Proposed Method

 Inspired by recent cross-modal adapter designs~\cite{CMT,crome}, we propose an adapter layer that injects audio features from an additional audio encoder into intermediate layers of the CLIP model.
 The goal of this design is to let the CLIP representations dynamically attend to complementary audio cues, enriching the visual embeddings with audio-specific context.
 Specifically, we compute cross-attention between a low-dimensional projection of both the CLIP and audio features, before mapping them back to the original embedding dimension:

 where $F_k$ denotes the CLIP features at layer $k$, $E$ the audio features, $W^{E}_{\text{down}}$ and $W^{F}_{\text{down}}$ the projection layers, $W^{E}_{\text{up}}$ the up-projection layer, and $\mathrm{Att}$ denotes cross-attention.
 This operation effectively acts as a lightweight conditioning mechanism, enabling information exchange across modalities without retraining the CLIP backbone.

 Finally, we perform a weighted sum of the original CLIP features with the audio-aware adapted features using learnable weights and pass this onto the next layer $k+1$.
-Formally, we define the output of the adapter layer as:
+Formally, we define the output of the adapter layer as:\\

 where $\lambda_E$ is a learnable scalar controlling the contribution of the audio-aware features $E$.
-The overall conditioning mechanism is illustrated in Figure~\ref{fig:condDetailed}.
+The overall conditioning mechanism is illustrated in Figure~\ref{fig:condDetailed} (green box).
 Note that this conditioning can be applied to incorporate text features instead of, or along with, the audio.

 Importantly, initializing $\lambda_E$ to zero ensures that the first forward pass matches the pretrained CLIP encoder, allowing us to fully leverage pretrained weights while gradually incorporating cross-modal cues during training.
-In practice, we use $E$, the audio features of a CLAP \cite{CLAP} encoder. \paragraph{Time (CFM) Conditioning.} We encode the flow matching timestep using sinusoidal embeddings, relying on the positional encoding scheme as adopted for diffusion timesteps in \cite{ddpm}, and append this embedding to the conditioning tokens provided to the latent transformer block via cross-attention.
+In practice, we use $E$, the audio features of a CLAP \cite{CLAP} encoder as we expect that its alignment with text would simplify the incorporation to CLIP features. \paragraph{Time (CFM) Conditioning.} We encode the flow matching timestep using sinusoidal embeddings, relying on the positional encoding scheme as adopted for diffusion timesteps in \cite{ddpm}, and append this embedding to the conditioning tokens provided to the latent transformer block via cross-attention.
 We ablate this choice in Appendix.